Applications accepted from January 5 until February 24, 2020

 - Up to 35 qualified applications will be accepted in the order they are received.
 Additional applicants may be placed on a waiting list.

-- Audition instructions and cards will be e-mailed to all candidates two weeks prior to audition date.
+- Audition instructions and cards will be e-mailed to all candidates approximately two weeks prior to the audition date.
 They will be emailed to the address given on the application form.

-- Winners receive a recital performance opportunity and a scholarship as outlined below.
+- Winners receive a concertl performance opportunity and a scholarship as outlined below.

-- Winning soloists and ensembles will perform their programs (four or five winners per recital) on one of two Young Artist Recitals which are usually scheduled for February or March.
+- Winning soloists and ensembles will perform their programs (four or five winners per recital) on one of two Young Artist Recitals.

 - Young Artist Audition winners receive an honorarium at the completion of their recital: $500 for a solo performer, $350 each for duo, trio or quartet members and a maximum of $1,400 for an entire group or ensemble larger than a quartet.